Santa Monica Laws states NO alcohol, smoking or dogs allowed on the beach, and PLEASE keep the beach clean.

 If you, or someone on your team has a friend coming to town and you want them to play for just one week, that person should be on your original roster.
 If a team is caught/reported to have played with non-rostered players, they will forfeit those games.

 A team must compete in more than half of the games played to be eligible to play in the tournament.
-Games cancelled by the LD will not be factored.
+Games canceled by the LD will not be factored.

 You cannot sub players during a timeout.